Queen Camilla: Victims of rape and sexual abuse

 In May 2020, Camilla supported SafeLives's 'Reach In' campaign, which encourages people to look out for people around them that might be suffering from domestic violence.
 In July 2020, she guest-edited The Emma Barnett Show on BBC Radio 5 Live, which featured conversations on domestic violence.
 In September 2021, Camilla was named as patron of the Mirabel Centre, Nigeria's first sexual assault referral centre.
-In October 2021, the Duchess gave a speech at the launch of Shameless, a project endorsed by the Women of the World Foundation and Birkbeck, University of London looking to educate people on sexual violence.
+In October 2021, she gave a speech at the launch of Shameless, a project endorsed by the Women of the World Foundation and Birkbeck, University of London looking to educate people on sexual violence.
 She expressed her shock at the murder of Sarah Everard and urged both men and women to break down the "culture of silence" surrounding sexual assault.

-In February 2022, Camilla, with former British prime minister Theresa May, supported a campaign initiated by the NHS England to encourage survivors of sexual and domestic abuse to come forward for help.
+In February 2022, the Duchess and Theresa May supported a campaign initiated by the NHS England to encourage survivors of sexual and domestic abuse to come forward for help.
 The campaign also highlighted the support offered at sexual assault referral centres (SARCs) in England.
 The campaign was released on the first day of Sexual Abuse and Sexual Violence Awareness Week.
-She also visited Paddington Haven, a sexual assault referral centre in West London and Thames Valley Partnership, a charity for domestic abuse survivors in Aylesbury.
+She also visited the Haven Paddington, a sexual assault referral centre in West London and Thames Valley Partnership, a charity for domestic abuse survivors in Aylesbury.
+In November 2022, Camilla hosted her first reception at Buckingham Palace after becoming queen to raise awareness of violence against women and girls during the UN's annual 16 Days of Activism against Gender-Based Violence campaign.
+She was joined by Sophie, Countess of Wessex, Queen Rania of Jordan, Queen Mathilde of Belgium, Crown Princess Mary of Denmark and the first lady of Ukraine, Olena Zelenska.
+Her work with survivors of domestic abuse and campaigners working to raise awareness on the issues was covered in the ITV documentary Her Majesty The Queen: Behind Closed Doors in November 2024.

 Literacy

 Being an avid reader, Camilla is an advocate for literacy.
 She is the patron of the National Literacy Trust and other literacy charities.
-She often visits schools, libraries and children organisations to read to young children.
+She often visits schools, libraries and children's organisations to read to young children.
 Additionally, she partakes in literacy celebrations, including International Literacy Day and World Book Day.
-In 2011, she attended the Hay Festival to support children literacy and while there, she donated books to the Oxfam bookshops.
-In the same year, she donated money to support the Evening Standard's literacy campaign, and replaced the Duke of Edinburgh as patron of BookTrust.
+In 2011, she donated money to support the Evening Standard's literacy campaign, and replaced the Duke of Edinburgh as patron of BookTrust.
 Camilla has also launched and continues to launch campaigns and programmes to promote literacy.
-On spreading literacy, Camilla stated in 2013 during a speech at an event for the National Literacy Trust that "I firmly believe in the importance of igniting a passion for reading in the next generation.
+On spreading literacy, she stated in 2013 during a speech at an event for the National Literacy Trust that "I firmly believe in the importance of igniting a passion for reading in the next generation.
 I was lucky enough to have a father who was a fervent bibliophile and a brilliant storyteller too.
 In a world where the written word competes with so many other calls on our attention, we need more Literacy Heroes to keep inspiring young people to find the pleasure and power of reading for themselves."